 FIRST OVER THERE is a riveting true story of America's first modern military battle, its first military victory during World War One, and its first steps onto the world stage

 About the Author

 MATTHEW J. DAVENPORT is a litigation attorney who is a former prosecutor and veteran of the U.S. Army Reserve.
 He is a member of the Western Front Association, the American Legion, and the Military Writers Society of America.
+Davenport was a finalist for the 2015 Guggenheim-Lehrman Prize in Military History.
 He lives with his wife and two sons in Greenville, North Carolina.
 First Over There is his first book.